-Accomplished as a soloist and chamber musician, Rachel was a finalist in the Myrna Brown Competition, semifinalist at the 2017 National Flute Association’s Young Artist Competition, and prizewinner at the San Diego Flute Guild and Coeur d’Alene Young Artist Competitions.
+Accomplished as a soloist and chamber musician, she has performed at the NFA Convention five times.
 Additionally, her performances with The Fawn Trio earned a spot in the semifinals at the Fischoff National Chamber Music Competition and special recognition at the Plowman Chamber Music Competition.
-Equally comfortable in orchestral settings, Rachel has performed with the San Antonio Symphony, Dallas Winds, East Texas Symphony Orchestra, Las Colinas Symphony Orchestra, Dearborn Symphony, Firelands Symphony Orchestra, and spent two summers performing at the Brevard Music Center.
-She has performed under the baton of such luminaries as Keith Lockhart, Leonard Slatkin, Peter Oundjian, Michael Tilson Thomas, Jeff Tyzik, Marin Alsop, Mattias Barnert, and JoAnn Falletta.
+She has performed with the San Antonio Symphony, Dallas Winds, East Texas Symphony Orchestra, Las Colinas Symphony Orchestra, among others, and spent two summers performing at the Brevard Music Center.
+She has performed under the baton of such luminaries as JoAnn Falletta, Keith Lockhart, Leonard Slatkin, Peter Oundjian, Michael Tilson Thomas, Jeff Tyzik, Marin Alsop, and Mattias Barnert.